-The developers in accordance with the development brief and the Section 106 agreement have opened up the access to link through to the residential development under construction by Taylor Wimpey and in turn this will connect to the Crewkerne Link Road and the main road network, relieving some of the traffic congestion within the town centre.
+Impacting on the Industrial Estate in a positive way, is the fact that the Blacknell Lane Road network The developers in accordance with the development brief and the Section 106 agreement have opened up the access to link through to the residential development under construction by Taylor Wimpey.

+In due course this will connect to the Crewkerne Link Road and the main road network, relieving some of the traffic congestion to South Road and within the town centre.